 The classic taxi scam that's been around for years is when the driver forgets to turn on the meter.
 They'll pretend like they forgot and once you reach your destination, they'll charge an exorbitant amount of money.
 Others will even set the meter to a higher rate without you noticing.

 Unlicensed taxis, or what we call fake taxis, are illegal cabs that are not regulated by the government.
 These drivers don't have a taxi permit and are not insured, which puts you at risk.
 Not to mention, they often overcharge their passengers compared to standard taxis.
-Taxis in Chania are yellow, metered and have a TAXI sign on top.
+Taxis in Chania are blue, metered and have a TAXI sign on top.
 If the car you're getting into doesn't fit this description, it's best to find another one.

 Taxi drivers may con tourists who are unfamiliar with Crete's currency.
 They do this by swapping your bill for a lower value one.
 Even if you handed them a high-value bill, a driver may claim you gave them a low-value bill and demand more money.